Receiving a diagnosis of an autoimmune disease can be overwhelming. There is so much information to take in.

-They need to know that their doctors recognize that the depression and anxiety that follows a diagnosis is normal and won’t be used against them.
+Patients need to know that their doctors recognize that the depression and anxiety that follow a diagnosis are normal and won’t be used against them.

 There are many reasons patients will not discuss feelings of depression or anxiety.
 They fear that their doctors will turn the tables and blame their chronic pain on those feelings.
 This has happened to me.

 Depression and anxiety do not cause arthritis!
-But poorly managed #chronicpain may cause depression and anxiety!Tweet
+But poorly managed chronic pain may cause depression and anxiety!~Cynthia Covert, The Disabled Diva

 - A pamphlet or similar resource outlining the stages of grief and how they relate to losing the life they had.

-- Inform patients that it is normal to go through stages of depression and anxiety.
+- Inform patients that it is expected to go through stages of depression and anxiety.